koreo-dev/koreo.dev/docs/getting-started/quick-start.md

           name: test-deployment
           namespace: default
           labels:
-            hello: test-deployment
+            foo: bar
+            baz: qux
 ```
   </TabItem>
 </Tabs>

-The `stamp-deployment` ResourceFunction updates a Deployment by adding a
+The `set-deployment-labels` ResourceFunction updates a Deployment by adding the
-`hello` label to the resource's metadata.
+passed in labels to the resource's metadata.
 First, we specify the resource we
 want to interface with using `apiConfig`.
 This configures the resource
 `apiVersion`, `kind`, `name`, and `namespace`.
 Notice that `name` and
 `namespace` are set to `=inputs.name` and `=inputs.namespace`, respectively.